Communist Party of Austria: European Parliament

-State Landtage (state parliaments)
+State parliaments (Landtage)

 Burgenland

 Note: KPÖ has not contested Landtag elections in Burgenland since 1987.

 Carinthia

 Note: KPÖ did not contest the 1994 or 2013 Landtag elections in Carinthia.

 Lower Austria

 Note: KPÖ did not contest the 2018 Landtag elections in Lower Austria.

 Salzburg

-Note: KPÖ has not contested Landtag elections in Salzburg since 1989, but intends to compete in the 2013 election.
+Note: KPÖ did not contest Landtag elections in Salzburg between 1989 and 2013.

 Styria

 Tyrol

 Note: KPÖ did not contest the 1965 or 1994 Landtag elections in Tyrol.

 Upper Austria

 Note: KPÖ did not contest the 1991 Landtag elections in Upper Austria.

 Vienna

+Note: KPÖ contested the 2015 Vienna elections as part of the Wien anders coalition, and the 2020 Vienna elections as part of the LINKS coalition.

 Vorarlberg

-Note: KPÖ has not contested Landtag elections in Vorarlberg since 1989.
+Note: KPÖ did not contest Landtag elections in Vorarlberg from 1989 until 2024.